dfhsdkjc243/Low-Latency-First-Order-PINI-Gadgets/README.md

 This repository provides the **supplementary materials** for our paper:
 **“A Mirrored-Circuits Approach for Low-Latency and Low-Randomness Composable PINI Gadgets.”**

-It contains additional **design data, HDL implementations, and verification programs** that support the experimental and theoretical results presented in the paper.
+It contains additional **design data and HDL implementations** that support the experimental and theoretical results presented in the paper.
-The materials include reconstructed circuit descriptions, masked gadget implementations, and automated generation scripts for evaluating PINI-compliant hardware under different randomness and latency constraints.
+The materials include reconstructed circuit descriptions and masked gadget implementations under different randomness and latency constraints.

 ---